3DFin/CSF-3DFin/README.md

 ```

 ### License
-CSF is maintained and developed by Jianbo QI.
-It is now released under Apache 2.0.
+CSF-3DFin is developed by Jianbo QI and maintained by 3DFin team.
+It is released under Apache 2.0.